AC Omonia

-Omonia is one of Cyprus' most successful football clubs, having won 21 National Championships, 15 cups, and a record of 17 super cups.
-Omonia has won five doubles and a record of three domestic trebles, and is one of three Cypriot clubs to never have been relegated to the second division.
+Omonia is one of Cyprus' most successful football clubs, having won 21 National Championships, 16 Cups, and a record 17 Super Cups.
+Omonia has won five doubles and a record three domestic trebles, and is one of three Cypriot clubs to never have been relegated to the second division.
 Omonia also holds an outstanding record of 14 championships in two decades (between 1970 and 1989), a record of being either champion or runner-up 14 times in a row in the championship (between 1973 and 1986), and the record of having won the Cypriot Cup four times in a row (between 1980 and 1983).

-AC Omonia also operates departments in basketball, volleyball, futsal, cycling, women's football and women's volleyball.
+AC Omonia also operates departments in basketball, volleyball, futsal, cycling, runners, women's football and women's volleyball.

 History

 Creation and early years (1948–1953)

 On 23 May 1948, the governing board of APOEL football club sent a telegram to the Hellenic Association of Amateur Athletics (Greek: Σ.Ε.Γ.Α.Σ.), with the opportunity of the annual Panhellenic Track and Field Competition.
 In its telegram, the board stated its wish for what it described as the "communist mutiny" to be ended.
 Club players considering this action as a specifically political comment on the Greek Civil War distanced themselves from the board and were duly expelled from APOEL.
 On 4 June 1948, Dr. Mattheos Papapetrou organized a meeting in Nicosia that led to the creation of Omonia.
 Many players expelled from APOEL were present at the meeting and joined the new club.
 Along with other left-wing teams such as Nea Salamina, Alki Larnaca and Orfeas Nicosia, Omonia helped create the Cyprus Amateur Football Federation in December 1948.
 Omonia took part in the CAFF league until 1953, having won four out of five played championships and five out of five played cups.
 Omonia was then accepted by the Cyprus Football Association to participate in the Cypriot First Division.